kamval/SAMA5D27-SOM1-EK1/4. demo SD0 (VIDEO)/README.md

 #### How to manually select (or enforce) video at boot time:

-Press any key during U-Boot, the following should appear:
+Press any key during U-Boot, the following text should appear:

 ```
 Hit any key to stop autoboot:  1 ...
 0